abelborges/koral/README.md

 # koral

-Minimalist ORM for R. Easily declare entities, as well as their columns and constraints, and get back the whole machinery for database interactions.
+Minimalist ORM for R. Easily declare entities, as well as their fields and constraints, and get back the whole machinery for database interactions.
+As of now, it's focused on the PostgreSQL back-end.

 ```R
 library(koral)